rweigel/stats/hw.md

     Compute the 95% Credible Interval using the results from part 1.
 Display the credible interval in the title.

     The above description should be enough for you to compute the 95% Credible Interval.
 For background reading and additional context, I don't know of a single resource that covers Credible Intervals; in addition, there are many quantities that are related to Credible Intervals that are sometimes used instead.
 The earliest reference that I know of is [Jaynes 1976](https://bayes.wustl.edu/etj/articles/confidence.pdf), in which the term Bayesian Interval is used.
 See also [the documentation for the EasyStats package](https://easystats.github.io/bayestestR/articles/credible_interval.html#:~:text=Credible%20intervals%20are%20an%20important,to%20the%20frequentist%20Confidence%20Intervals), [a StackOverflow discussion](https://stackoverflow.com/questions/22284502/highest-posterior-density-region-and-central-credible-region), and [Kruschke and Liddel, 2018](https://link.springer.com/article/10.3758/s13423-016-1221-4).
+[Kruschke 2015 p88-89](http://www.r-5.org/files/books/computers/algo-list/statistics/data-mining/John_K_Kruschke-Doing_Bayesian_Data_Analysis-EN.pdf) discusses the Highest Density Interval, which is different that the Credible Interval (he also discuses the fact that there are many variants of the Highest Density Interval that are used).

 Save you answer as `HW8_1.py`.
 When executed, it should show the pdf for part 1. and the CI in the title for part 2. (for 590 students).